 THE MYTH OF CAFFEINE & DEHYDRATION

 Although it’s still commonly recommended to avoid coffee (as well as, tea and soda) due to the belief that the caffeine has a diuretic effect, this is not backed by science.
-Recent studies have shown that moderate coffee consumption (three to four cups per day) is no more diuretic than water.
+Although caffeine is a mild diuretic, recent studies have shown that moderate coffee consumption (three to four cups per day) is no more diuretic than water.
 When coffee is consumed in moderation, it can actually be an important source of fluid in the diet, as well as improving alertness.
 In fact, many electrolyte replacement products are now available with caffeine.

 We cannot control the climatic conditions in which we may train or operate.
 We also cannot always control the amount of physical exertion that’s required to accomplish the mission.
 However, we can control the replenishment of body water.
 Water may mean the difference between life and death and success or failure.
 Ensuring proper hydration is everyone’s responsibility.